damar-wicaksono/uqtestfuns/joss/paper.md

 - One of the `otbenchmark`'s main aims is to provide the OpenTURNS development team with a tool for helping with the implementation of new algorithms.
   As such, it is built on top of and coupled to OpenTURNS.
-  `UQTestFuns`, on the other hand, has fewer dependencies and is more lean in its implementations.
+  `UQTestFuns`, on the other hand, has fewer dependencies and is leaner in its implementations;
+  it is more agnostic with respect to any particular UQ analysis package.
 - `UQTestFuns` is more modest in its scope, that is, simply to provide a library of UQ test functions implemented in Python with a consistent interface and an online reference